Darkle/MarkSearch/README.md

 Make sure i mention how to open the settings via the system tray/menu bar - make sure to include a small screenshot for windows/mac/linux system tray/menu bar

+Also put a note that it may take a few minutes for the email to arrive for the token/bookmarklet

 ### Help

 ##### Setting Up The MarkSearch Browser Extension